lcharlois-neotys/katacoda-scenarios/helm-3/step4.md

 # Getting the values

-A release is based created from a Helm chart and can be customized using *values*.
+A release is created from a Helm chart and can be customized using *values*.
-Let's see what are the current *values* of our release.
+Let's see what the current *values* of our release are.

 `helm get values my-release`{{execute}}